cilium/cilium/Documentation/operations/upgrade.rst

 * The clustermesh-apiserver ``podSecurityContext`` and ``securityContext`` settings now default to drop all capabilities and run as non-root user.
 * Deprecated Helm option ``containerRuntime.integration`` is removed.
 If you are using crio, please check :ref:`crio-instructions`.
+* Helm option ``enableRuntimeDeviceDetection`` is now deprecated and is a no-op.
+* The IP addresses on which to expose NodePort services can now be configured with ``nodePort.addresses``.
+Prior to this, Cilium only exposed NodePort services on the first (preferably private) IPv4 and IPv6 address of each device.

 Added Metrics
 ~~~~~~~~~~~~~